The Power of the Word:

 (15) So the serpent spewed water out of his mouth like a flood after the woman, that he might cause her to be carried away by the flood.

-Notice the serpent who is the Father of all evil, first attacked Eve in the garden of Eden through suggestions (means through vocal words), and now (in this verse), it is trying to drawn this woman who symbolises the nation of Judea again through something spewed out of its mouth, which could be unwholesome thought processes and ungodly talk.
+Notice the serpent who is the Father of all evil, first attacked Eve in the garden of Eden through suggestions (means through vocal words), and now (in this verse), it is trying to drown this woman who symbolises the nation of Judea again through something spewed out of its mouth, which could be unwholesome thought processes and ungodly talk.

 (34) Brood of vipers!
 How can you, being evil, speak good things?
 For out of the abundance of the heart the mouth speaks.